Urban Myth Dissolution Center on Steam - User reviews, Price & Information

 Join forces with the psychic Director of the Urban Myth Dissolution Center and solve a variety of cases involving cursed relics, rental properties with shady histories, and dimensional anomalies.
 Monstrous oddities and otherworldly planes abound in this occult mystery adventure game!

-Urban Myth Dissolution Center is a visual novel, adventure and singleplayer game developed by Hakababunko and published by SHUEISHA GAMES.
+Urban Myth Dissolution Center is a visual novel, adventure and psychological horror game developed by Hakababunko and published by SHUEISHA GAMES.

 Released on February 12th 2025 is available only on Windows in 13 languages: Japanese, English, Korean, Simplified Chinese, Traditional Chinese, French, Italian, German, Spanish - Spain, Russian, Arabic, Hindi and Portuguese - Brazil.